spraveenk/Android-People-Chat-Rules/README.md

 - Keep your real name in your StackOverFlow Profile.
 (Except : user123456 and etc.,)

 - Before posting questions, just google it what do you want to do.
-Read, whathaveyoutried.com  or at least refer the android documentation
+Read, whathaveyoutried.com  or at least refer the http://developer.android.com/

 - Don't ping everyone with "@username" for asking your questions.
 Simply notify it with "@all"